pirey/jquery-geserify/README.md

 </script>
 ```

-Or you can see the included example files.
+Or we can see the included example files.

 ## Options